zachary-britt/capstone/README.md

 [Flynn, is, the, first, member, of, Trump, ’s, administration, to, plead, guilty, .]

 ### Model training

 With the text embedded into vectors we can now either take those vectors to Keras for neural network training or we can stay in spaCy and use spaCy's neural network model.

 https://spacy.io/usage/training#section-textcat

 [src/spacy_textcat](https://github.com/zachary-britt/text2slant/blob/master/src/spacy_textcat.py "textcat")

+The spacy_textcat.Model class wraps and handles the training process.
+The model gets trained via scripts in [src/runner_script](https://github.com/zachary-britt/text2slant/blob/master/src/runner_script) which makes it easy to setup a training sequence which caches the model at each step.

+spaCy is finiky about the formatting of the data so I also wrote a long

 ### Model Performance